sveltejs/kit/documentation/docs/25-build-and-deploy/40-adapter-node.md

 > [Socket activation](#socket-activation) does not work when a prefix is specified because `LISTEN_PID` and `LISTEN_FDS` are set by the OS and cannot be renamed.

+## Graceful shutdown

+`adapter-node` by default gracefully shuts down the the internal node:http server when a `SIGTERM` or `SIGINT` signal is received.
+It does this by calling [`server.close`](https://nodejs.org/api/http.html#serverclosecallback), [`server.closeIdleConnections`](https://nodejs.org/api/http.html#servercloseidleconnections) and [`server.closeAllConnections`](https://nodejs.org/api/http.html#servercloseallconnections) under the hood.
+This will

+1. wait for requests that have already been made but not received a response yet to finish
+2. reject new requests
+3. close connections once they become idle
+4. and finally, close any remaining connection that are still active after [`SHUTDOWN_TIMEOUT`](#shutdown_timeout) seconds.

+> If you want to customize this behaviour you can use a [custom server](#custom-server).

 ## Socket activation

 Most Linux operating systems today use a modern process manager called systemd to start the server and run and manage services.
 You can configure your server to allocate a socket and start and scale your app on demand.
 This is called [socket activation](http://0pointer.de/blog/projects/socket-activated-containers.html).
 In this case the OS will pass two environment variables to your app — `LISTEN_PID` and `LISTEN_FDS`.
 The adapter will verify that these variables are correct and then listen on file descriptor 3 which refers to a systemd socket unit that you will have to create.